eagely/voice-frontend-docs/topics/implementation.typ

 The implementation configures an input stream with standard parameters (16kHz sample rate, mono channel, 16-bit samples) and collects audio samples in a buffer.
-When a client connects and requests recording, the backend starts capturing audio until receiving a stop signal.
+When a client connects and requests recording, the backend starts capturing audio until it receives a stop signal.
 The recorded audio data is then immediately passed to the speech recognition pipeline.

 Moving the recording functionality to the backend proved to be the right choice.